Trees of Graphs as Boundaries of Hyperbolic Groups: Introduction

 \item to characterize those word hyperbolic groups whose Gromov boundary is homeomorphic to a given topological space. \end{enumerate}

-Concerning the above problem (1), the paper \cite{Swiatkowski:dense_amalgam:2016} provides its reduction to the case when the boundary is connected, i.e. the corresponding group is 1-ended.
+Concerning the above problem (1), the paper \cite{Swiatkowski:dense_amalgam:2016} provides its reduction to the case when the boundary is connected, i.e., the corresponding group is 1-ended.
 Some further partial insight into problem (1) is provided in \cite{Pawlik:boundaries_markov_compacta:2015}, by showing that Gromov boundaries of hyperbolic groups belong to the class of topological spaces called \emph{Markov compacta}.
-These are, roughly speaking, the spaces which can be realized as inverse limits of sequences of polyhedra built recursively out of an initial finite polyhedron according to some finite set of modification rules.
+These are, roughly speaking, the spaces which can be realized as inverse limits of sequences of polyhedra built recursively out of an initial finite polyhedron according to some finite set of modification (or substitution) rules.
 In dimension 1, the easiest to describe reasonably rich class of Markov compacta is that of so called \emph{regular trees of graphs}, as introduced in \Secref{reg_tree} of this paper.
 The main result of this paper is the complete characterization of those 1-ended hyperbolic groups $G$ whose Gromov boundaries $\partial G$ are trees of graphs (see \Mainthmref{1} below).

 In the statement of our main result, we refer to the concept of a \emph{regular tree of graphs} (as mentioned above), as well as to the more general concept of a \emph{tree of graphs}, as introduced in \Secref{tr_gr}.
 The statement refers also to some features of the \emph{Bowditch JSJ splitting} of a group $G$, as introduced in \cite{Bowditch:cut_points:1998}, and recalled in detail in \Secref{reduced_JSJ}.
-This is a particular canonical splitting of $G$ over 2-ended subgroups.
+This splitting is a canonical splitting of a word hyperbolic group $G$ over 2-ended subgroups.
 It is defined when $G$ is not cocompact Fuchsian. ($G$ is cocompact Fuchsian if it acts properly and cocompactly on the hyperbolic plane, a condition equivalent to $\partial G \cong S^1$.)
-Here we mention only few details concerning the Bowditch JSJ splitting, which are necessary for the statement of \Mainthmref{1}.
+Here we mention just a few details concerning the Bowditch JSJ splitting, which are necessary for the statement of \Mainthmref{1}.